 However, building your own server comes with security risks if you fail to set it up correctly.
 It’s for those with plenty of tech know-how, and beginners should steer clear.

 Connecting to a self-built VPN server might not work to unblock content in China if the VPN server doesn’t use any obfuscation tool.
 OpenVPN traffic is often blocked by the Chinese censors.

-If you are traveling to China, the safest option is to use a trusted third-party VPN that comes with the necessary obfuscation tools to get around the Great Firewall.
+If you are traveling to China, the safest option is to use a trusted third-party (commercial) VPN that comes with the necessary obfuscation tools to get around the Great Firewall.

 Do I Need a VPN in Taiwan?